Irish syntax: Questions and answers

 Irish has no words for "yes" and "no".
-The answer to a question contains a repetition (the same as in Latin) of the verb, either with or without a negative particle.
+The answer to a question contains a repetition of the verb, either with or without a negative particle.
 For analytic forms, only the verb is given and the subject is not repeated.
 If a verb has different dependent and independent forms, the dependent form follows the interrogative or negative particle.
 The independent form is used where there is no particle.